Amazon Was Tricked By a Fake Law Firm Into Removing a Popular Product, Costing the Seller $200,000 - Slashdot

 Re: (Score:2)

+Undoubtably someone else gained.
+It's like those third party allopeninghours.com websites that spring up when you use google maps.
+They are full of useful advice like the opening hours of store, bar, restaurant or pharmacist.
+Except for one thing, the hours that they present are not accurate - they ignore late night opening hours.
+Sometimes they say the shop is open 24-hours all week when it's 9 to 5 business.
+That ends up with business going elsewhere.

 And whose fault is that?
-(Score:1)
+(Score:5, Insightful)

 Five bucks says Amazon won't compensate the seller for the loss of revenue.
 But you better believe that if one of Amazon's suppliers did this to Amazon, there'd be lawsuits galore.

+The agreement with Amazon will, no doubt, explicitly exclude any liability from loss of sales.
+It is a problem when companies like Amazon, Google, Facebook become big enough that they essentially make their own law.
+But no, it is very unlikely Amazon will pay compensation.
+Nor are they likely to change their practices reduce the likelihood of this happening again.
+Why should they care?

+And do not call people stupid, especially when you make a stupid comment.

-There needs to be an DMCA review with fines payed (Score:3)
+There needs to be an DMCA review with fines payed (Score:5, Insightful)

 There needs to be an ip / DMCA / trade marks / etc review with fines payed out for BS link this or just can only be taken down by court order.

-amazon will pay or do hard time this may criminal (Score:2)
+amazon will pay or do hard time this may criminal (Score:3)

 amazon will pay or do hard time this may be at least in part an criminal case.